chhuang-one/sqxclib/doc/SqPairs.md

 ## Sort

 sort() function can sort key-value pairs in array.
 It uses the comparison function specified at initialization.
-In most case, user do not need to call this function because SqPairs sort automatically when calling sq_pairs_get() if array is unsorted.
+In most case, this function does not need to be called because SqPairs sort automatically when calling sq_pairs_get() if array is unsorted.

 use C language